ktsangop/GreenGekko/README.md

 8. At this step you should have no installation errors, but more than a few warnings.
 Ignore them if you want your sanity
 9. Go back to the root project directory by running `cd ..`
 10. Start gekko UI interface by using the default config by running `npm start`
 11. If you are on a OS with a GUI, you should already have a browser opened on `http://localhost:3000`.
-If not, open a browser and go to that address to access gekko UI
+If not, open a browser and go to that URL to access gekko UI

 # Green Gekko 2021 r297 [![npm](https://img.shields.io/npm/dm/gekko.svg)]() [![Build Status](https://travis-ci.org/askmike/gekko.png)](https://travis-ci.org/askmike/gekko) [![Build status](https://ci.appveyor.com/api/projects/status/github/askmike/gekko?branch=stable&svg=true)](https://ci.appveyor.com/project/askmike/gekko)